 Think back to the scenario in the Introduction, and imagine trying to retrieve a name of someone who is moving towards you at a party.
 The intention to retrieve the name of this person is set up by seeing them approach.
 As you try to retrieve their name, you may remember that this person is a colleague of your former romantic partner.
 Not wanting to reminisce about your former partner in that moment, you set up another intention: to suppress memories that involve your former partner.
-Your intentions to remember (the approaching individual's name) or not remember (information about your former partner) influence your retrieval success (Fig. 1).
+In both cases, your intention to either remember (the approaching individual's name) or not remember (information about your former partner) influences your retrieval success (Figure 1).
+Two separate lines of research on motivated forgetting aim to characterize these processes: directed forgetting studies and retrieval suppression tasks (Figure 2).